SoftUni-Internal/interactive-content/EN/00-Syntax-Functions-Statements/03-Functions-Overview.md

 If the argument type is **NOT** a number, print the following text to the console:

-- "We can not calculate the circle area, because we receive a {type of argument}."
+- "We can not calculate the circle area, because we receive a \{type of argument\}."

 The **input** comes as a **single argument** passed to your function.